 In 1991, IAEA and the Nuclear Energy Agency of the OECD introduced a seven-grade international nuclear events scale (INES), an internationally recognised standard used to inform the public of the safety significance of a nuclear event.
-Grades 5 to 7 mark accidents with a significant radiation exposure off-site, while grades 2 through 4 signify events with effects on the nuclear facilities only.
-Grade 1 means a deviation from normal operation and Grade 0 an incident not related to safety.
-According to this scale, applied retrospectively, the Dukovany nuclear power plant has experienced since 1999 until the end of 2005 only five incidents assessed Grade 1 and no incident assessed Grade 2 or higher.
-The Temelín nuclear power plant has experienced throughout its lifetime five incidents assessed Grade 1 and no incident assessed Grade 2 or higher.
+Levels 4 to 7 are termed "accidents" with a significant radiation exposure off-site, while Levels 1 to 3 are termed "incidents" with effects on the nuclear facilities only.
+Level 0 is called "below the scale" - events without safety significance.
+Neither the Dukovany nor the Temelín nuclear power plants have experienced an incident assessed Grade 2 or higher.